websanco/liferay-learn/docs/dxp/latest/en/building-applications/developing-a-java-web-application/using-mvc/tag-libraries/chart-tag-library/line-chart.md

 # Line Charts

 Line charts contain multiple sets of data.
 A Line chart displays the data linearly.
-Each data series (created with the `addColumns()` method) is defined with a new instance of the  `MultiValueColumn` object <!--[`MultiValueColumn` object](https://docs.liferay.com/dxp/apps/foundation/latest/javadocs/com/liferay/frontend/taglib/chart/model/MultiValueColumn.html)-->, which takes an ID and a set of values.
+Each data series (created with the `addColumns()` method) is defined with a new instance of the  [`MultiValueColumn` object](https://docs.liferay.com/ce/apps/frontend-taglib/latest/javadocs/com/liferay/frontend/taglib/chart/model/MultiValueColumn.html), which takes an ID and a set of values.
 Follow these steps to configure your portlet to use line charts.

 1. Import the chart taglib along with the `LineChartConfig` and `MultiValueColumn` classes into your bundle's `init.jsp` file: